 The Everbridge mass notification system, branded UC Berkeley WarnMe, is the primary means to proactively contact students, staff, and faculty at their CalNet Directory e-mail in the event of a significant emergency.
 Messages can be sent by multiple methods to the contact information listed in the campus directory as well as contact information registered by the users.
+Students, faculty, and staff are automatically registered for UC Berkeley WarnMe with their CalNet emails.
 Campus community members can update their contact information and add text messaging to their account by going to UC Berkeley WarnMe, clicking the "update your info" button, and logging in with a CalNet ID.
 Community members, parents, and friends can sign up for email alerts by registering for UC Berkeley WarnMe through the public access portal.